-Low vision is partial visual loss that cannot be corrected by surgery or medication.
+Low vision occurs when there is reduced or poor vision that cannot be further improved with conventional spectacles, contact lenses, medicine or surgery.
 A person with low vision may have:

-This means that you have trouble seeing differentiating background colours from objects.
+Reduced contrast sensitivity – trouble differentiating background colours from objects.
 This may cause difficulty identifying steps, roadside curbs, walls, uneven surfaces and even rice on a white plate.

-People with macular degeneration may have difficulty recognizing faces when they lose their central vision.
-Those who have lost their peripheral field (side vision) due to glaucoma or stroke may lose their ability to read and move around independently often bumping into obstacles along their path.
-They often trip on low-lying furniture and this can lead to serious falls.
+Significantly obstructed visual field – people with macular degeneration may have difficulty recognising faces when they lose their central vision.
+Those who have lost their peripheral field (side vision) due to glaucoma or stroke may lose their ability to read and move around independently, often bumping into obstacles along their path.
+They often trip on low-lying furniture, leading to serious falls.

 Computer adaptations, for users to enlarge everything on the computer screen, or to listen to what is on the screen

 Large print books,